ngchinwen/P150256-MscDataScience-DataManagement-Assignment1/ass1.md

 df.write.mode("overwrite").saveAsTable("yelp_user")
 ```

-For business.json, since it has some struct data types.
+For business.json, since it has some struct data types, expanding it out was needed in case it would be necessary for analysis later.
+The business.json also had a comma-separated list of categories that a business belongs to.
+Each category per business was split into their own row and put into a new table.
+This python code was saved under `biz2.py`.

 ``` sql
 ## To be run in the Virtual Machine